-The Directors of the business are satisfied with the results for the year ended 31 December 2020, as turnover has increased in the current year and the administrative expenses are in line with the budgeted expenses showing the business is controlling expenditure effectively.
+The Directors of the business are satisfied with the results for the year ended 31 December 2021 as turnover has increased in the current year although the business has seen a significant rise in direct costs.
+The administrative expenses are in line with the budgeted expenses showing the business is controlling expenditure effectively although they are higher when compared to the previous year.